-The SME Education Foundation announced its 47th SME PRIME School at Starkweather Academy, part of Plymouth-Canton Community Schools in Plymouth, Michigan this year.
+The SME Education Foundation announced its 47th SME PRIME School at Starkweather Academy, part of Plymouth-Canton Community Schools in Plymouth, Michigan towards the end of 2019.
 Livonia, Michigan-based Roush Industries Inc. was a key investor in the collaboration along with seven other Wayne County investors.

 Roush boasts an impressive breadth of services to customers in several markets: aerospace, transportation, alternative fuels and defense among them.
 Roush offers customers value through enterprise-wide solutions in engineering, testing and development, prototyping and manufacturing.